senpai-notices/Bookstore/README.md

 > sudo -H npm start

-> If firefox does not open, run the front-end at localhost:3000
+> Access to front-end at localhost:3000

 ## Back-end